dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

 -----------------------------------------------------------------
 #### tl;dr: hints and mistakes

+Errata:
+  - Do a pull on the README: the transmit discussion was not the best.
+    Hopefully is better.

 We put these here so you can easily scroll.
 Will add errata as needed.